jasp-stats/jasp-desktop/Resources/Help/analyses/networkanalysis.md

 Assumption vary per network analysis method.
 In general, relations among variables are assumed to be *linear*.

-Additional assumptions are required for each network:
+Additional assumptions are required for some networks:

-- Correlations & Partial correlation networks: If you want to interpret edges with only significant (partial) correlation, your data must be normally distributed.
+- Correlations & Partial correlation networks: If you want to interpret edges with only significant (partial) correlations, your data must be normally distributed.
+This assumptions only matters for the significance test.
 - EBICglasso: your data are normally distributed.
 - Mixed Graphical Models: Your variables are either normally distributed, catgorical, or Poisson (counts).